 But since then, I’ve had a few chances to reconsider my position on telehealth.

 When I recently developed a sore throat, for example, the nurse practitioner from my internist’s practice joined me on Zoom.
-After questioning me about my symptoms for a good ten to fifteen minutes, she ordered antibiotics which cured the infection in a few days.
+After questioning me about my symptoms for a good ten to fifteen minutes, they ordered antibiotics which cured the infection in a few days.

 I’ve also been meeting with my psychologist online.
 When we first made the switch to virtual appointments, anticipating that we would not be able to speak as openly or freely online, I suggested we meet less frequently.
-But after I shared my misgivings about telehealth, my therapist offered her own hesitations.
+But after I shared my misgivings about telehealth, my therapist offered their own hesitations.
 And somehow, following an honest discussion about each of our issues around the medium, it became easier to talk about other topics as well.
 While we agree the medium isn’t ideal for therapy, we’ve settled into a reasonable mode of operation.

 As for my endo, I have an in-person appointment scheduled for September.
 Given the current spread of the virus, a face to face meeting is not guaranteed.
 Despite my hesitation, we may next meet on screen.
 It will take some adjustments, I’m sure.
 But I may as well embrace it.
 Now that the use of telemedicine is so widespread , it may be here to stay, pandemic or no. So, if we are cancelled in person, in the interest of my best health, I’m planning on casting aside my doubts and jumping in.